Command Line Interface

 variables are up to date.

-If you or your team have modified process both local and cloud, CLI prompt you what do you want to do in order to solve conflicts:
+If you or your team have modified process both locally and in the cloud, the CLI prompts you on how to resolve conflicts:

 Do you want to override local changes? yes/no: